saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 ---
 ### Step 3: Create a `.backtracejsrc` configuration file

-Create a `.backtracejs` configuration file in the root of your project with these settings to process source maps, add source and upload to Backtrace.
+Create a `.backtracejsrc` configuration file in the root of your project with these settings to process source maps, add source and upload to Backtrace.

 ```json
 {